 Or you can use different elastic (like I used this wide lace elastic).

-I just attached this wide elastic lace with 3-step zigzag stitch.
+I just attached this wide elastic lace with a 3-step zigzag stitch.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to sew your own underwear, and follow me on Pinterest for more tips, tutorials, and inspiration!

 Ready to take the next step in your sewing journey?
 Check out more step-by-step tutorials from my site and don’t forget to share!

 - 19 Advanced Features of Modern Sewing Machines